akhil032005/akhil032005/README.md

 # Hi there 👋 I'm Akhil

 🎓 Final-year CSE Student
-🌱 Currently learning Python, data anlaysis
+🌱 Currently learning Python, DSA, data analytics, MYSQL
-💡 Passionate about building real-world projects
+💡Passionate about building impactful projects that solve real-world problems
-🚀 Looking for internship opportunities
+🚀 I love learning new things and making a difference with technology

 ---